vigetlabs/microcosm/docs/api/immutability-helpers.md

 Microcosm requires immutable updates.
 This makes it easier to track changes, support Microcosm's action history, and keep things fast.
-However the ergonomics and details of this can be a frustrating.
+However the ergonomics and details of this can be a bit frustrating.
 Let's say we want to update a nested key:

 ```javascript